Meredith McCoy

 Meredith Rae Mauldin (née Thompson), known professionally by her stage name Meredith McCoy, is an American actress and singer best known as the English voice of Android #18 in the Japanese anime Dragon Ball series as dubbed by Funimation.
 She also voiced Kagura Sohma in Fruits Basket (2001), Maria Ross in Fullmetal Alchemist, and Atsuko Urameshi in Yu Yu Hakusho.

 Early life

 McCoy was born Meredith Rae Thompson.
 She is the step-daughter of the late Jaan Kalmes, a long-time radio personality in the Dallas/Fort Worth area and Rebecca Kalmes.
 She has 3 brothers (Andy, Paul and Isaac) and 2 sisters (Caroline and Elizabeth).

 McCoy graduated from Collin County Community College and attended with fellow voice actor Laura Bailey.

+Personal life

 In 2005, McCoy married Michael Mauldin, a former Texas Senate candidate and executive director of worship ministry UpperRoom.
 She and Mauldin have three children together: Ellia, Jonathan and Noah.